CVV2What’s Next for Card Security Codes?

 A CVV2 code is a 3-digit code located on the back of a Visa credit, debit, or prepaid card.
 The code is used to help verify buyers during a card-not-present transaction.
 “CVV2” refers to the fact that it is the second-form deployment of CVV (card verification value) technology.

-These codes are verified using encryption technology during checkout.
+CVV2 codes are verified using encryption technology during checkout.
 Although the code is transmitted along with other transaction data, the merchant doesn’t keep copies of CVV2 codes on file.
-In this way, even in the event of a data breach, fraudsters couldn’t gain access to this number.

 What’s the Difference Between CVV1 and CVV2?

 We get that this can be confusing.
-So, we’re going to walk you through it quickly, in terms that are as simple as possible.
+So, we’re going to walk you through it quickly, in the simplest terms possible.

-A CVV1 number is encoded on tracks one and two of the magnetic stripe of the card in question.
+In contrast, a CVV1 number is encoded on tracks one and two of the magnetic stripe on the back of the card.
 It’s used to validate buyers in a card-present transaction, along with a signature.
 The CVV1 code validates the card, while the signature validates the buyer.

 Different Terms for Different Card Networks